Activities Report / InformationREPORT & INFORMATION

 Angiokeratoma

-Small red pimples on the skin that are seen in some lysosomal storage diseases.
-It is from the bulging and keratinization of blood vessels near the epidermis.
+Small, reddish-purple bumps on the skin seen in some lysosomal storage diseases.
+They are caused by the swelling of tiny blood vessels near the skin’s surface.

 Autosomal recessive inheritance